linuxboot/book/src/intro.md

 * Improves boot reliability by replacing lightly-tested firmware drivers with hardened Linux drivers
-* Proven approach for almost 20 years in military, consumer electronics, and supercomputing systems – wherever reliability and performance are paramount
+* Proven approach for almost 20 years in military, consumer electronics, and supercomputers – wherever reliability and performance are paramount
-* Fault Tolerance - Linux isolates processes** **(for example, when Pxeboot fails catastrophically, diskboot still works afterwards)
+* Fault Tolerance - Linux isolates processes** **(for example, when `pxeboot` fails catastrophically, `diskboot` still works afterwards)

 Security

-* Move “Ring 0” bootloaders to “Ring 3”
+* Move “Ring 0” boot loaders to “Ring 3”
-* Pxeboot and diskboot do parsing and other logic in user-space
+* `pxeboot` and `diskboot` do parsing and other logic in user-space
 * Go provides memory safety and type safety
-  * A buggy parser cannot easily affect other programs
+  * A buggy parser is much less likely to affect other programs
 * Kernel security patches can apply to firmware

 Flexibility